 For much of the 19th century Puli was known as Po-sia 埔社 or Po-li-sia 埔裏社.
-Both of these Hokkien names derive from now-extinct languages formerly spoken by the Taiwanese Plains Aborigines 平埔族群 of the western coast, likely Pazeh 巴宰語 or Babuza 巴布薩語.
-Plains aborigines migrated to Puli Basin 埔里盆地 in large numbers to escape Chinese aggression in the late 17th century, an episode briefly mentioned in the first part of this series, and paid tribute to the Atayal and Bunun tribes already living in the region.
+Both of these Hokkien names derive from now-extinct languages formerly spoken by the Taiwanese plains indigenous people 平埔族群 of the western coast, likely Pazeh 巴宰語 or Babuza 巴布薩語.
+Plains indigenous people migrated to Puli Basin 埔里盆地 in large numbers to escape Chinese aggression in the late 17th century, an episode briefly mentioned in the first part of this series, and paid tribute to the Atayal and Bunun people already living in the region.

 Puli was quarantined for much of the Qing dynasty era; subjects of the Chinese emperor were forbidden passage into the interior and trade with its inhabitants1, although this did not stop occasional incursions by the burgeoning settler population of the island2.
 Chinese settlement began in earnest in the 1850s, with Christian missionaries visiting the basin shortly thereafter3.
 In 1875 the Qing authorities adopted a policy of Kāishān Fǔfān 開山撫番 (literally “open the mountains and pacify the savages”), largely in response to the Rover and Mudan incidents, which exacerbated fears of foreign intervention in those parts of Taiwan that the Qing had heretofore expressed no particular interest in governing.
 Thus Puli was incorporated into Qing-administered Taiwan and the basin was officially opened to Chinese settlement.